 According to an article by the Stand Up Paddle Athletes Association (SUPAA), the idea is to train in the most appropriate water conditions that matches your racing or competitive terrain.
 You’ll need to expose your endurance levels to a high amount of stressful training scenarios and then let your body rest to rebuild itself to handle that amount of stress.
 Then you’ll follow up with providing even more stress to further condition your body.

-While the workout routine on the SUPAA website is an excellent and informative read, they also offer an e-book called “SUP Training The Smart Way” that includes a 12-week Race Ready SUP Training Program to provide even more details for you to reach your paddle boarding goals!
+While the workout routine on the SUPAA website is an excellent and informative read, they also offer an e-book called “SUP Training The Smart Way” that can also be purchased from Amazon.
+It includes a 12-week Race Ready SUP Training Program to provide even more details for you to reach your paddle boarding goals!

 2. The SUP Bod Routine